adriank/ObjectPath/README.md

 ObjectPath
 ==========

-The most advanced NoSQL query language for JSON
+The most agile NoSQL query language for JSON
 -----------------------------------------------

 ObjectPath is a query language similar to XPath or JSONPath, but much more powerful thanks to embedded arithmetic calculations, comparison mechanisms and built-in functions.
 This makes the language more like SQL in terms of expressiveness, but it works over JSON documents rather than relations.
 ObjectPath can be considered a full-featured expression language.
 Besides selector mechanism there is also boolean logic, type system and string concatenation available.
 On top of that, the language implementations (Python at the moment; Javascript is in beta!) are secure and relatively fast.